jshogland/SpatialModelingTutorials/README.md

 - **[Download Lidar Data](/Notebooks/LidarDownload.ipynb)** - A short notebook demonstrating how to download lidar point cloud data and derived outputs from the [3Dep program](https://www.usgs.gov/3d-elevation-program).
 - **[Process Lidar Data](/Notebooks/LidarProcessing.ipynb)** - A short notebook demonstrating how to process lidar point cloud data collected from the [3Dep program](https://www.usgs.gov/3d-elevation-program).
 - **[SampleDesign](/Notebooks/SampleDesign.ipynb)** - A short notebook demonstrating how to setup a sample design that is well spread using surfaces derived from Lidar.
-- **[Estimating BAA](/Notebooks/EstimatingBaa.ipynb)** - A short notebook demonstrating how to create a random forest regression model that predicts basal area per acrre from lidar based raster surfaces.
+- **[Estimating BAA](/Notebooks/EstimatingBaa.ipynb)** - A short notebook demonstrating how to create a random forest regression model that predicts basal area per acre from lidar based raster surfaces.